gabihodoroaga/duckdb-sftpfs-zig/README.md

 # sftpfs

-Access remote files directly into duckdb instance using sftp.
+Access remote files directly using sftp.

 Note: This is an experiment to see how hard will be to create a duckdb extension in zig.
 This is not production ready ... yet.
-Check then todo section.
+Check the TODO section.

 ## Features